A quick shortlist of the best things to do in Weymouth – written by a local and packed with some insider tips!

 Enjoy Weymouth Beach

 Well, obviously!
 The beach in Weymouth is absolutely gorgeous: golden sands, a beautiful bay, and plenty of traditional tourist attractions like pedalos, and ice cream stalls.
-There’s even a Punch and Judy!
+There’s even a Punch and Judy – one of the last in the UK!
 This is quintessential seaside England at its best: definitely one of the best things to do in Weymouth.

 Explore the Nothe Fort